 Moreover, you can connect as many devices as you need to, making Perfect Privacy ideal for schools or small businesses.
 And it can be installed on routers with ease while unblocking Netflix isn’t an issue.

-On the negative side, Perfect Privacy is a little hard to configure for iOS and Android phones, and there’s a 1,000 Mbps bandwidth limit, so you may find that torrents don’t download at optimal speeds.
-In fact, speed is the one area where this provider falls down.
+On the negative side, Perfect Privacy is a little hard to configure for iOS and Android phones, and the speed can be underwhelming.
 Aside from that (and the premium price), it’s a solid, advanced privacy option.

 Location: Hong Kong